A Brief Guide to the IRS Gift Tax

 - Form 709 is required for transfers or gifts that count against the lifetime exemption or for any split gifts made during the tax year

 Remember, these are just general guidelines that may or may not apply to your own situation.
-For more personalized estate planning advice, please contact our office to set up a consultation with a tax professional.
+To learn more about tax planning, reach out to our CPAs in Raleigh today to set up a consultation by calling us at 919-420-0092 or fill out our contact form.